 Pfeiffer, however, did meet with Ruth Madoff and talked about capturing her Queens accent for the role.

-"It was hard.
+“It was hard.
 It was really one of the harder ones.
-First of all it's not consistent and Queens is — it's just challenging because some of the sounds are just hard and if you're not careful, the accent in and of itself can become caricature," explained Pfeiffer.
-"In fact, after I met her, we'd been shooting already, and I'd been working on the accent and working with the dialect coach and I was trying to find that right balance and I came back, and I said, 'Barry, I'm not worried at all about going to heavy on this accent.'
-He said, 'No, no, no, it's fine.
-What you're doing is fine.'"
+First of all it’s not consistent and Queens is — it’s just challenging because some of the sounds are just hard and if you’re not careful, the accent in and of itself can become caricature,” explained Pfeiffer.
+“In fact, after I met her, we’d been shooting already, and I’d been working on the accent and working with the dialect coach and I was trying to find that right balance and I came back, and I said, ‘Barry, I’m not worried at all about going too heavy on this accent.’
+He said, ‘No, no, no, it’s fine.
+What you’re doing is fine.'”

 While Rosenthal said she doesn’t know if Ruth Madoff has seen the movie, Henriques offered that she’d heard from Bernie Madoff’s wife since the publicity for The Wizard of Lies began, saying that Ruth Madoff seems a bit more at peace with the latest small-screen exploration of her husband’s story, more than a year after ABC’s TV movie starring Richard Dreyfuss and Blythe Danner as Bernie and Ruth Madoff, respectively, aired.